 ‘We are old skool industrial designers at heart’

 Anyone who does not know the name WAACS will no doubt be familiar with various designs from this Rotterdam design agency.
 Over the years, WAACS has developed many innovative products including design classics such as the Senseo coffee maker.
-Also, the Friesland Campina milk cups, the Karvan Cévitam syrup canisters, cooking products for Boretti and ATAG and much, much more.
+Also, the Friesland Campina milk cups, the Karvan Cévitam syrup canisters, cooking products for Boretti and ASKO and much, much more.
 Product magazine paid a visit to WAACS’ penthouse studio on the Coolsingel, directly opposite the Rotterdam City Hall.

 “Refreshing ideas are translated into clever concepts and ultimately into a perfect and successful product, that is what we’re going for,” explains creative director Marcel Jansen.
 “We help our clients from around the world with smart and concrete, no-nonsense designs that are recognizable as typical WAACS designs.
 We are old skool industrial designers at heart and work mostly with physical products, of which the majority are consumer products.
 This is quite unique, because it is a very competitive market and nearly all product development has shifted to Asia.
 This makes it even more fun and exciting for us as a relatively small, Dutch agency.”